 If wining were a sport we would win the gold medal.
 Actually, we kind of treat it like a sport.

-After our tasting we both agreed that our favourite white is their estate grown Siegerrebe (a grape grown primarily in Germany) – hand picked right from the Langley Estate.
+My favourite white is their estate grown Siegerrebe (a grape grown primarily in Germany) – hand picked right from the Langley Estate.
 The flavour is bursting with honeydew melon and mango notes, with fresh grapefruit and velvet feel on the palate.
 We bought a few bottles from the wine shop on our way out.